spark-in-action/uc1-docker/README.md

 # uc1-docker
-Docker images for chapter 13 of Spark in Action
+Scripts and the Docker image for chapter 13 of Spark in Action